GustavoK1/GustavoK/README.md

 <h2 align="left"> 👩‍💻 WELLCOME TO MY BRAIN STORM! </h2>
-  <h5> Hello, my name is Gustavo Klinger!
-I am a student of technological sciences and my objective is be a developer.
-I'm studing IT Management at FATEC ARY FOSSEN - Jundiaí.
+  <h5> Hello, my name is Gustavo Klinger!😝 I am a student of technological sciences and my objective is be a developer.💻🖱️ I'm studing IT Management at FATEC ARY FOSSEN - Jundiaí.
 I'm also studing by myself doing some courses online and getting knowledge about programming languages.
-I would like to work with Python or JavaScript, because they are languages i have more facilities to work with.<br>Ps: An eternal student, because this is my gas.</h5>
+I would like to work with Python or JavaScript, because they are languages i have more facilities to work with.<br>Ps: An eternal student, because this is my gas.🔥🔥</h5>
 <br>
 <h2 align="left"> 📷 Follow me on Social Medias</h2>
 <br>